PRC Research Projects

 PRC Students' Completed Dissertations and Accepted Positions

-Evelyn Baldwin, now Lecturer (Full-Time, Continuing) in the Program for Writing, State University of New York at Albany.
-“Reading and Religion: Reconciling Diverse Reading Patterns and the First-Year Composition Classroom.”
+Evelyn Baldwin, now Lecturer (Full-Time, Continuing), Program for Writing, State University of New York at Albany; “Reading and Religion: Reconciling Diverse Reading Patterns and the First-Year Composition Classroom.”

-Jason (Jake) Edwards, now Assistant Professor of English, Georgia Gwinnett College.
-“Do eBooks Motivate Adolescents to Read: Observations on the Intersection of Technology, Literacy, and Identity Formation.”
+Jason (Jake) Edwards, now Assistant Professor of English, Georgia Gwinnett College; “Digital eBook Readers, Adolescent Readers, and Reading Practices: Observations on the Intersection of Technology, Identity, and Literacy.”

-Leslie Seawright, now Associate Professor of English, Missouri State University.
-“The Literacy Practices of Law Enforcement.”
+Leslie Seawright, now Assistant Professor of English, Missouri State University; “The Literacy Practices of Law Enforcement.”

-Jessie Blackburn, now Associate Professor of English, Appalachian State University.
-“Critical Digital Literacies: Following Composition Pedagogies into Twenty-First Century Contact Zones.”
+Jessie Blackburn, now Associate Professor of English, Assistant Chair of the Department of English, and Director of the Composition and Rhetoric Program, Appalachian State University; “Critical Digital Literacies: Following Feminist Composition Theories into Twenty-First Century Contact Zones.”

 Meagon Clarkson-Guyll is interested in studying issues related to placement of students in writing courses via indirect measures, such as multiple choice tests, in contrast to direct measures, such as actual writing samples.
 She is also interested in the conceptual and curricular connections between writing courses labeled as “remedial” or “developmental” and mainstream college composition courses.